plone/training/views_1.rst

 or if a certain talk is in the list of talks::

-    tal:condition="python:'The talk that I did not submit' in talks"
+    tal:condition="python:'Deco is the future' in talks"

 tal:repeat